jbarroso/clean-code/README.md

 ## Have No Side Effects
-Functions should not do things that you don't expect. i.e: checkPassword(login, password) => inside initializes the user session.
+Functions should not do things that you don't expect. i.e: checkPassword(login, password) => inside initializes the user session...initializing the user session should be its own function.

 ## Output Arguments
-The should be avoided with OO.
+The should be avoided with OOP.
+If you see `appendFooter(s)`, is `s` being appended to something, or are you appending something to `s`?
 *void appendFooter(StringBuffer report); => report.appendFooter();*

 ## Command Query Separation